Jewish leaders urge action after another ‘senseless’ attack

 Ed Beck, the synagogue’s vice president, wants to organize a million-person march against anti-Semitism and stage it around the globe.
 “It’s scary.
 Identifiable Jews are no longer safe in many places,” he said.

-Saul Strosberg, a senior rabbi at Congregation Sherith Israel in Nashville, Tennessee, said his community is security focused as well and fastidious about keeping doors locked and monitoring the perimeters around the building.
+Saul Strosberg, a senior rabbi at Congregation Sherith Israel in Nashville, Tennessee, said his community is security focused as well and careful about keeping doors locked and monitoring the perimeters around the building.

 “We’re extremely vigilant about all sorts of unusual behavior now,” he said.